zhongnanxu/StructOpt/README.md

 * Use the full names of things rather than abbreviations if the difference is only a few letters

 * Use `enumerate` not counters.

+* Use `"""` for docstrings rather than `'''`

+* Do not duplicate code if you can at all help it -- if you are duplicating code, you proabably want to reorganize the code into functions

+* Don't worry too much about line length unless it's really long